bhauman/figwheel-main/docs/docs/main_script.md

 normally supply with the `--build` option to the `--main` option.

 You can do this by providing your `[build-id].cljs.edn` file to the `-co` option.
-Figwheel will pick up both the metatdata config along with the CLJS compiler config.
+Figwheel will pick up both the metadata config along with the CLJS compiler config.

 For example the following will allow you to use the config in your